All contacts between Victims and the Victim Services Program are confidential.

 As a Crime Victim in ND You Have the Following Post-sentencing Rights:

 - To receive notice of an offender’s release from custody.
-This includes: final release, work release, temporary release, or release to various other community release programs.
+This includes: final release, work release (Minimum custody), temporary release, or release to various other community release programs.

 - To be informed of the parole and pardon advisory board process, and to be advised of what you as a victim can do to participate in this process.
 (Victims may submit a written statement for the boards review.
 Victims of violent crime may personally appear to give a statement).